thoughtbot/cocaine/README.md

 line.command # => "noisy --extra-verbose 2>NUL"
 ```

-If your command errors, you get an exception.
+If your command errors, you get an exception:

 ```ruby
 line = Cocaine::CommandLine.new("git", "commit")